scantist/user-docs/docs/en-US/Build-based-Scan-CICD-Pipeline/GitLab-CI-Integration.md

 ---
-title: Gitlab CI Integration
+title: GitLab CI Integration
 author: Shamala Mani Vannan, Jackie Tan
 page: true
 lang: en-US
 tags: ci, gitlab, continuous integration
-description: This document explains how to integrate Gitlab CI
+description: This document explains how to integrate GitLab CI
 ---

 <ClientOnly>

 # {{ $frontmatter.title }}

->Gitlab CI integrates with GitHub, GitHub Enterprise, and Bitbucket.
-Every time you commit code, Gitlab CI creates a build if there is a pipeline defined in your Gitlab environment.
-Integrating Scantist SCA as part of your development life cycle enforces security and licensing compliance in the CI/CD pipeline.
+>Discover Scantist's capabilities with GitLab CI integration

+## GitLab CI

+GitLab CI is a continuous integration solution provided by GitLab that simplifies and automates the process of integrating code changes into a shared repository.
+With Gitlab CI, each code commit triggers an automated build process, provided that a pipeline is within your GitLab environment.
+It can be integrated with GitHub, GitHub Enterprise and Bitbucket.

+Integrating Scantist into the development lifecycle of GitLab CI can help enforce security and licensing compliance within your CI/CD pipeline.

 ## Steps for Integration with Gitlab CI

-Follow the following steps to integrate Scantist SCA with your Gitlab CI.
+Follow the following steps to integrate Scantist with your Gitlab CI.

-### Step 1 - Get Access Token
+### Step 1 - Create access token

-Access token allows Gitlab CI to communicate with Scantist SCA.
-Click [here](#) to learn how to get your access token.
+You will need to create an access token on Scantist to authenticate and authorize the integration between Scantist and GitLab.

 ### Step 2 - Setup Environmental Variables on Gitlab CI